A series of monthly Zoom events leading up to COP 26 in Glasgow

 31 July: Tree planting, carbon capture and flood prevention

 The speakers at this event will talk about how nature based solutions such as tree planting, river management and peatland restoration can capture carbon and minimise the risk of flooding, and how we can help or get involved, followed by Q&A. The speakers include Gerald Price (The Woodland Trust), Debbie Coldwell (Don Catchment Rivers Trust) and Chris Fry (Moors for the Future Partnership).
 Click here for a write up of the event and link to a recording.

 25 September: Rewilding

 This session will explore rewilding form a local, national and international perspective.
 The speakers at this event will explain the theory behind rewilding and its relevance to a carbon zero future, what is being done by Derbyshire Wildlife Trust in partnership with local authorities and one individual’s experience of rewilding land that was agricultural.
 The speakers include Andrew Ramsey (University of Derby), Matt Buckler Derbyshire Wildlife Trust, Dawn Ward (rewilding pioneer).
 Click here for the flyer.
-Click here for the flyer.
+Click here for a write up and recording of the event.
 People registering for the event also had the chance to visit Dawn’s rewilding site outside Chesterfield to see the transformation process.